shohoku11wrj/haoqiyou/README.md

  * Step 2.
 Execute `load_html_script.py` to generate HTML into file `index.html`

 TODO:
- * Event detail page & event detail path for each event
+ [x] Event detail page & event detail path for each event
- * Share one event via event detail path, or generate a postcard for one event to share
- * Simplify the index page, reduce layout size of each event so that events can be organized compactly (卡片式，瀑布式); hide some details of event in the index page
+ * Share one event via event detail path, or generate a postcard for one event to share [x] Simplify the index page, reduce layout size of each event so that events can be organized compactly (卡片式，瀑布式); hide some details of event in the index page
  * Map view, can catch all events in the Bay Area mapview.
 Each event pin on the map will be labeled "date + time + distance".
 Optional: cast routes of events on the map
  * Support (cloud) comments for each event
  * Allow event owner to cancel/edit details of the event.
+ * Migrate events from MongoDB to local JSON file